 Our Paramedic works with the Surgery and will often carry out home visits on behalf of the GPs.

 Having clinical pharmacists in GP practices means that GPs can focus their skills where they are most needed, for example on diagnosing and treating patients with more complex conditions.
 This helps GPs to manage the demands on their time.
 They are supported by our Pharmacy Technicians.

-Our practice nurses are all trained and experienced members of the team who work on the practice premises during surgery hours offering general help, assessment, advice, and nursing care.
+Our Practice Nurses are all trained and experienced members of the team who work on the practice premises during surgery hours offering general help, assessment, advice, and nursing care.
 In addition they run specialised clinics including anticoagulation, asthma, diabetes, blood pressure, immunisations for babies and adults, wound care management and weight control.

 Nurse Team Leader